lauradcontreras/lauradcontreras.github.io/_pages/papers.md

 # Work In Progress

-**The dual faces of development: Assesing the unintended effects of industrial place-based policies on informality in Colombia**
+**The Dual Faces of Development: Assessing the Unintended Effects of Place-Based Industrial Policies on Informality in Colombia**

 **Land use and urbanization: the rise of inefficiency**